artempilkevych-collab/Eurovision-SQL-Analysis/README.md

 ## Overview

-This project explores historical Eurovision Song Contest data using SQL queries.
+Analysis of 60+ years of Eurovision Song Contest (1957–2022) using SQL in Google BigQuery.
+The dataset contains 1,359 records across 51 countries.
+The project covers performance trends, decade-by-decade comparisons, and year-over-year analysis using window functions.

 ## Dataset